Roz: It needn't be, but it be.

 Miles: Remember, breathe, breathe - just like in class - whoo, whoo-

-Lois's sister Carol on Family Guy, minus the "YOU DID THIS TO ME!" and with a series of guttaral moans rather than screams.
+- Lois's sister Carol on Family Guy, minus the "YOU DID THIS TO ME!" and with a series of guttural moans rather than screams.
 Ironically, the doctor passes out during the delivery, but only because he stuck his hand repeatedly into a bin of used needles while looking for gloves.

 - Hilariously/nightmarishly implied on The Simpsons in an episode that reenacts various Tall Tales (American folklore).
 In the vignette with Homer as Paul Bunyan, Abe (normal-sized) goes back in the cabin after the birth of his son, who takes up the entire living room.
 He runs into the bedroom and asks his (also normal-sized) wife how the birth went.
 She's in shock and weakly mutters "Whiskey... please..."

 - In The Flintstones special Hollyrock-a-Bye Baby (set in the future with Pebbles and Bamm-Bamm as a married couple expecting their first child) this happens to Pebbles as she's giving birth to her twins (at least the first one; the second is born in about five seconds without any screaming heard while Fred gloats over the first baby being a boy.
 This was the first animated work (at least in the U.S.) to show a birth on-screen.